MichaelSebero/CoolRune/README.md

 The tkg-pds kernel.

-MAC Address randomization on login.
+MAC address randomization on login.

 An easy to understand user manual.